analogdevicesinc/ai8x-training/README.md

   * Average pooling does not support more than 2048 bits in the accumulator.
 This translates to a 4×4 pooling window if activation was used on the prior layer, 3×3 otherwise.
 Additionally, average pooling is currently implemented as a `floor()` operation.
 Since there is also a quantization step at the output of the average pooling, it may not perform as intended (for example, a 2×2 `AvgPool2d` of `[[0, 0], [0, 3]]` will return `0`).
   * Pooling window sizes must be even numbers, and have equal H and W dimensions.
 * The number of input or output channels must not exceed 64.
-* The number of layers must not exceed 32.
+* The number of layers must not exceed 32 (where pooling does not add to the count).
 * The maximum dimension (number of rows or columns) for input or output data is 256.
 * Overall weight storage is limited to 64*128 3×3 kernels.
 However, weights must be arranged in a certain order, see above.
 * The hardware supports 1D and 2D convolution layers.
 For convenience, a single final fully connected layer with 8-bit inputs/weights/bias, and 16-bit output is supported in software, as well as a software `SoftMax` operator.